ddcveng/dd-terrain/docs/setup.md

 After that you can just run `cargo run --release` in the root of the repository and cargo will automatically resolve all dependencies and build and run the project.
 The initial run will take a little longer since all the dependencies have to be installed.
+It is recommended to use the `--release` flag as the program runs significantly faster in release mode.

 ## Configuration
 There is a number of variables that can be tweaked to modify how the render looks.